 When he was a little boy, one day he played a “hide and seek” game with his friends in the yard.
 One of the kids climbed up the rocks and accidentally fell into a vat full of water.
 None of the kids were tall enough to pull their friend out and the vat was too heavy to be pushed over.
 All of the kids began to panic, except for Sima.
 He found a large stone and threw it at the vat.
 It broke, the water drained away, and his friend was saved.

 Even today, almost all the Chinese parents still tell this story repeatedly to their children in attempt to stress the importance of keeping calm and making quick responses in an emergency.

 The Pity of Zhongyong（伤仲永）

 As with many child celebrities today, fame in early life doesn’t always translate to fame later.
-Fang Zhongyong, the character of Wang Anshi’s essay “The Pity of Zhongyong”, was born in a farming family and never approached writing materials until one day he cried out for some at the age of 5.
+Fang Zhongyong (方仲永), a character in the essay “The Pity of Zhongyong” by Song dynasty (960 – 1279) politician Wang Anshi (王安石), was born in a farming family and never approached writing materials until one day he cried out for some at the age of 5.
 His father felt curious and borrowed some for him.
 Fang immediately wrote a poem and signed on the page.
 Since then, his fame spread around the neighborhood and people even paid this child prodigy to write poems, which were all instant hits.
 His father was glad to have such a convenient way of making some cash, and thus took Fang to brag to their neighbors every day and stopped teaching him.

 As a result of the lack of further education, when Fang became a teenager, he became mediocre and his talent drained away.
 This tale was passed down over hundreds years, and Zhongyong has become a byword for “has-been child prodigies”.